 Hopefully, the therapist has all the necessary forms easily available online so they can be completed and brought to the first meeting.
 The therapist will review the client’s concerns, questions, and treatment goals with the client.
 All financial information, policies, and consents will also be explained and signed.

 The therapist will provide brief information about EMDR, including how it works, the treatment process, and potential outcomes.
-Often therapists will send the client home with some reading material so they can have a more in depth understanding of what to expect after EMDR therapy.
+Often therapists will send the client home with some reading material so they can have a more in depth understanding of what to expect after sessions.
 Finally, the therapist will discuss all the safety factors involved in EMDR treatment.
 Phase one will begin at the next session.

 Is EMDR Effective?